-- Depth Value - Total Vertical Uncertainty: The uncertainty value for the grid node shall be the greater of 1) standard deviation of the soundings contributing to the depth solution, or 2) the a priori computed uncertainty estimate.
+- Depth Value - Total Vertical Uncertainty: The uncertainty value for the grid node shall be either a) the computed uncertainty derived from a mix of a priori and real-time uncertainty estimates, or b) the standard deviation of the soundings contributing to the depth solution.
 The hydrographer shall include a discussion in the DAPR on how the uncertainty was computed on each individual sounding and how the uncertainty was computed on the grid, with a justification for that methodology.
-The hydrographer shall examine the finalized grids and explain in the DR any areas of unusually high uncertainty.
+Grid metadata shall include the type of uncertainty computed on the grid.
+For field units that do not use CARIS software for grid creation, the BAG Uncertainty Type shall be populated with "Product_Uncert" per the BAG Format Specification Document.
+The hydrographer shall examine the finalized grids and explain in the DR any areas of unusually high or low uncertainty.